Video Download: Vitamin D3 The Miracle Vitamin That Is So Much More Than A Vitamin

 More common than imagined.
 According to the American Journal of Clinical Nutrition, in 2008, vitamin D deficiency was recognized as a pandemic!
 With the dire warnings from dermatologists about the risk of skin cancer due to sunlight exposure, we are getting less vitamin D than ever.
 Also, very few foods naturally contain vitamin D.

 A French study concluded that 14 percent of otherwise healthy adults had low levels of vitamin D...very low.
 Another study, this time in America, measured the vitamin D levels of medical professionals -- and discovered that among those who had not taken a vitamin D supplement, an astonishing 42 percent of them had a vitamin D shortage by winter's end.
 Among those tested who did supplement with vitamin D, the deficit rate was reduced to 11%.

 Here are a few more categories of folks that are at an elevated risk of vitamin D deficiency:

 - Obese people, and those who have had bariatric surgery

 - People with dark skin

-- Anyone with osteoporosis, or an elderly person who has a history of falls or has had a bone fracture.
+- Anyone with osteoporosis, or an older adult who has a history of falls or has had a bone fracture.